 Milorganite releases its nitrogen through the action of soil microbes.
 When moisture and temperature are adequate for soil microbes to grow, nitrogen is mineralized (converted from the organic to the mineral form) and Milorganite’s nitrogen is released into the soil.
-When soil and growing conditions are poor, Milorganite’s nitrogen stays in the water insoluble form.
+When soil and growing conditions are poor, Milorganite’s nitrogen stays in the water-insoluble form.

-Long lasting organic nitrogen
+Long lasting slow-release nitrogen

 Milorganite’s nitrogen is normally released, depending on weather conditions, over an 8 to 10 week period.